 Marketing Executive, Business Development Manager, Financial Analyst, etc. |

-MBA after Architecture- Eligibility Criteria
+MBA after Architecture Eligibility Criteria

-Admission to the MBA program is based solely on management admission tests administered at the national, state, and university/institute levels.
+Admission to the program is based solely on management MBA Admission tests administered at the national, state, and university/institute levels.
 Aside from that, students must meet the following qualifying requirements:

 - Graduate from any stream with a minimum of 50% or equivalent CGPA from a UGC recognized Board or MHRD equivalent recognition